Biological-and-Precision-Psychiatry/.github/README.md

-# .github
+#  Biological and Precision Psychiatry

-Public landing README page for Biological and Precision Psychiatry
+Check out our repositories :-)